BhaveshSGupta/wren/README.md

 --------------

 WREN empowers you to spot investment opportunities by:
- - Analyzing correlations between performance on the 3 largest Bitcoin exchanges (BTC China, BitStamp and MtGox) and Twitter sentiment and volume
+ - Analyzing trends between bid price on the 3 largest Bitcoin exchanges (BTC China, BitStamp and MtGox) and Twitter sentiment and volume
  - Comparing markets against each other shown in a single currency (arbitrage)

 URL: http://default-environment-qnmrx6f75m.elasticbeanstalk.com/